jonoo407/ComfyUIMini-Redux-Floxy/README.md

 ### **Q**: What quality of life improvements are included?

-**A**: Enhanced workflow management, improved mobile interface, better video support, streamlined queue management, and various UI/UX improvements that make the experience more professional and efficient.
+**A**: Enhanced workflow management, improved mobile interface, better video support, streamlined queue management, Clear All button, individual clear buttons (💀), extended seed randomizer for both seed and noise_seed, and various UI/UX improvements that make the experience more professional and efficient.

+### **Q**: My ComfyUI runs on a different port, how do I configure it?

+**A**: Update the `comfyui_url` and `comfyui_ws_url` in `config/default.json` to match your ComfyUI port.
+Replace `8188` with your custom port number.

+### **Q**: Can I access this remotely from my phone?

+**A**: Yes!
+Use Tailscale for secure remote access.
+Install Tailscale on both your host PC and mobile device, then update the configuration with your Tailscale IP address.
+See the Tailscale section above for detailed instructions.

 ### **Q**: Can I suggest new features or improvements?